Watch our video on the importance of the implied volatility formula when trading options.

 Wanna know about implied volatility formula?
-Implied volatility is a predominant factor in an options price movement.
+IV is a predominant factor in an options price movement.
 There are several components that make up options contracts but IV is a very important factor.
-The video below goes over its importance when trading options.
+The video above goes over its importance when trading options.

-The implied volatility formula is an important part of options trading.
+The implied volatility formula is an important part when you learn options trading.
 There are many different components that make up the options price.
 For example, the current stock price, the strike price, time value, and implied volatility.

-Implied volatility shows you how the market views where volatility is heading in the future.
+IV shows you how the market views where volatility is heading in the future.
 You use this to look forward in gauging volatility.
-Implied volatility doesn't forecast the direction an option is going.
+IV doesn't forecast the direction an option is going.

 Volatility measures the magnitude of change.
 For instance, the price of airfare is volatile.
 The price of an airline ticket can change quickly and without warning.
 So, if you wanted to check the future volatility of the airline ticket, look at it's implied volatility.

 The implied volatility formula allows you as a trader to see how stable the market views options contract prices.
-Higher implied volatility means the stock's price is less stable.
+Higher IV means the stock's price is less stable.